modernweb-dev/web/docs/learn/test-runner/code-coverage/index.md

 What happened in our case?

 We called the `calc` with `multiply` but we forgot to put an assertion.
-So the correct code branch was executed but that it returned nothing we didn't cache.
+So the correct code branch was executed but that it returned nothing we didn't test.

 So we can correct our test